karim-Elmogy/sneat-v-10/README.md

 1. Open the terminal in your root directory of Sneat Laravel.
 2. Use the following command to install the composer

+nots :- to me Karim Elmogy

+open the cmd Not powershell

 ```bash
 composer install
 ```